ocrmypdf/OCRmyPDF/docs/advanced.rst

     Controls the number of threads Tesseract will use.
 OCRmyPDF will manage this environment if it is not already set.
 (Currently, it will set it to 1 because this gives the best results in testing.)

-For example, if you are testing tesseract 4.00 and don't wish to use an existing tesseract 3.04 installation, you can launch OCRmyPDF as follows:
+For example, if you have a development build of Tesseract don't wish to use the system installation, you can launch OCRmyPDF as follows:

 .. code-block:: bash

     env \
-        PATH=/home/user/src/tesseract4/api:$PATH \
+        PATH=/home/user/src/tesseract/api:$PATH \
-        TESSDATA_PREFIX=/home/user/src/tesseract4 \
+        TESSDATA_PREFIX=/home/user/src/tesseract \
-        ocrmypdf --tesseract-oem 2 input.pdf output.pdf
+        ocrmypdf input.pdf output.pdf

-In this example ``TESSDATA_PREFIX`` directs Tesseract 4.0 to use LSTM training data. ``--tesseract-oem 1`` requests tesseract 4.0's new LSTM engine.
-(Tesseract 4.0 only.)
+In this example ``TESSDATA_PREFIX`` is required to redirect Tesseract to an alternate folder for its "tessdata" files.

 Overriding other support programs